 What does it take to give immigrants a voice?
 You!

-Help foreign-born adults learn English as well as gain an understanding of the American Culture.
-Under the supervision of an ILC teacher, classroom volunteers work with students one-on-one or in small groups on conversation, reading, writing or pronunciation.
+Help foreign-born adults learn English as well as gain an understanding of the American culture.
+Under the supervision of The ILC teachers, classroom volunteers work with students one-on-one or in small groups on conversation, reading, writing or pronunciation.
 All instruction is in English.

-Volunteers are asked to commit to assisting at least one class per week for a minimum of six months.
+Volunteers are asked to commit to assisting at least one class per week for a minimum of four months.
+Classroom volunteering is done in person.

 “ILC Students are a joy to work with and a continuous source of inspiration.
 No matter how many hours they work or how late at night they return home, they come to school each day ready to learn English.
 Their daily smiles and laughter lift my spirits, and their genuine appreciation for the work we do at The ILC makes volunteering here a pleasure.”